-We are very sad to announce that we have to cancel the 2020 REST Retreat.
-As much as we desire to spend time together worshiping and encouraging one another, we must prioritize everyone’s health and well-being first, in addition to complying with safety mandates.
+We are sad that we had to cancel the 2020 REST Retreat, but as much as we desire to spend time together worshiping and encouraging one another, we needed to prioritize everyone’s health and well-being first, in addition to complying with safety mandates.

 We have already secured September 24-25, 2021 for next year’s retreat, and, Lord willing, we will see you then.

 We pray you and your families stay well, and we hope you’ll find your REST in the Lord!